“Is cold outreach dead?”

 Here’s an example:

-Whether you think this is garbage or gold, I’ll tell you one thing - you can certainly do better (even if it DOES work 1 in 100 times)
+Whether this works for you or not, there's a better approach (even if it DOES work 1 in 100 times)

 If you follow steps 2 and 3 that follow, things should start to get a bit warmer.